arm-sbc/rockchip-bsp/README.md

 **to use with eMMC do the following (RK3399)**

-connect the baord to host PC through USB cable, get the board into Maskroom, ( press and hold uboot button while inserting power) , then release the uboot button, connect the board through UART2 port with 1500000 baud rate ( for 3399 boards, 3288 board has 115200 buad rate)
+connect the board to host PC through USB cable, get the board into Maskroom, ( press and hold uboot button while inserting power) , then release the uboot button, connect the board through UART2 port with 1500000 baud rate ( for 3399 boards, 3288 board has 115200 buad rate)

 	rkdeveloptool db rk3399_loader_v1.25.126.bin
 	rkdeveloptool ul rk3399_loader_v1.25.126.bin